 So, what’s happening now?
 Let’s run through what you need to know…

-How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. for Eight Events Only
+The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More for Eight Events Only

-If you want to create a conversions campaign, you can only optimize for one of your eight configured events.
+If you want to create a A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More campaign, you can only optimize for one of your eight configured events.
 Before this was enforced, you could still pick an event that wasn’t configured, but you’d get a soft, yellow warning icon.

 Now, only your configured events will be selectable for optimization…